Micka-Louis/dsc-project-phase-2/README.md

 **Hypotheses:**
 >H₀: The average profit of high-budget movies is less than or equal to that of low-budget movies.

 >H₁: The average profit of high-budget movies is strictly greater.
 **Significance Level**
 α = 0.05
 **Statistical Test :** Student's t-test
 >Result: T-statistic: 17.86, P-value (one-tailed): 0.0000

 ### Decision:
 Since the one-tailed p-value is 0.0000, which is less than the significance level α = 0.05, and the t-statistic is positive (17.86), we reject the null hypothesis H₀.

 **Conclusion:** There is strong statistical evidence that high-budget movies (above the median) are significantly more profitable than low-budget ones.

 #### Test 2: Hypothesis
 **Are longer movies (≥ 120 minutes) rated lower than shorter ones?**

 **Hypotheses:**
 >H₀ (null hypothesis): Long movies have an average rating greater than or equal to short movies.

 >H₁ (alternative hypothesis): Long movies have an average rating strictly lower than short movies.

 **Significance Level**
 α = 0.05

 **Statistical Test :** Student's t-test
 >Result: T-statistic:11.84, P-value (one-tailed): 0.0000

 ### Decision
 The t-statistic is 11.84 and the one-tailed p-value is 0.0000, which is less than the significance level α = 0.05.
 However, since the t-statistic is positive, this indicates that long movies actually have a higher average rating than short ones.

 **Conclusion:** Therefore, we do not reject H₀.
 In fact, we have strong evidence against H₁, and conclude that longer movies are not rated lower, they are rated higher on average.

 #### Test 2: Hypothesis
 **Is there a statistically significant difference in the average profit among different movie genres?**

 Hint:To answer this question, we will conduct a One-Way ANOVA test to determine whether the mean profit varies across genres.
 If the test shows significant results, a Tukey HSD post-hoc analysis will be performed to identify which genres are significantly more or less profitable.

 **Hypotheses:**
 Null Hypothesis (H₀)**
 The mean profit is equal across all genres.

 >H₀: μ_Action = μ_Drama = μ_Comedy = μ_Adventure = ... (no difference in average profit)

 Alternative Hypothesis (H₁)
 At least one genre has a different average profit compared to others.

 >H₁: μ_i ≠ μ_j for at least one pair of genres.

 **Significance Level**
 α = 0.05

 **Statistical Test:** One-Way ANOVA (Analysis of Variance)
 >Result: F-statistic: 20.94, P-value: 0.0000

 ### Decision
 The One-Way ANOVA test revealed a statistically significant difference in the average profit among genres (F-statistic = 20.94, p-value = 0.0000).
 This indicates that at least one genre's average profit differs from the others.

 To identify which specific genres are more profitable, a Tukey HSD post-hoc test was conducted.
 The key findings are:

 **Significant Profitability Differences Identified:**
 - Action movies are significantly more profitable than most other genres:

  -  Action > Drama (mean difference ≈ 93.7𝑀∗∗,𝑝<0.001)−𝐴𝑐𝑡𝑖𝑜𝑛>𝐶𝑜𝑚𝑒𝑑𝑦(𝑚𝑒𝑎𝑛𝑑𝑖𝑓𝑓𝑒𝑟𝑒𝑛𝑐𝑒≈∗∗
 89.1M, p < 0.001)
  -  Action > Biography, Crime, Documentary, Horror, Thriller (all p < 0.05)
  -  Action > Adventure (mean difference ≈ $47.8M, p ≈ 0.0095)
 - Adventure films are significantly more profitable than:

   - Drama, Comedy, Biography, Crime, Documentary, Horror, Thriller (all p < 0.05)
 - Drama vs Family:
  - Family films show a significantly higher profit than Drama films (mean difference ≈ $133.9M, p ≈ 0.0337)

 - Genres with No Significant Profit Differences:
  - Animation, Sci-Fi, Fantasy, Family (excluding Drama), and Mystery films did not show significant profit differences when compared among each other.
  - Comedy, Crime, and Documentary genres also did not significantly differ between them in terms of profit.

 **Conclusion Based on Hypothesis Test**
 The analysis confirms that Action and Adventure films are the most profitable genres.
 Additionally, Family films also demonstrate strong profitability, particularly when compared to Drama.
 On the other hand, genres like Drama, Comedy, Crime, and Documentary consistently show lower profit margins.

 These insights suggest that the company should prioritize producing Action, Adventure, and Family-oriented films, as they represent the highest potential for maximizing box office returns.

 # 4-Modeling Attempt
 **Objective of the Model**
 The primary objective was to build a statistical model capable of explaining and predicting box office profit based on movie characteristics such as budget, runtime, ratings, votes, release season, and genres.
 A multiple linear regression approach was adopted to quantify how these factors influence profitability.
-Interpretation of the OLS Regression Results
+**Interpretation of the OLS Regression Results**
 **Model Performance**
 R-squared (0.498): The model explains approximately 49.8% of the variability in movie profit.
 This is a moderate level of explanation, indicating that while the model captures key factors influencing profit, a substantial portion of the variance is still unexplained.

 F-statistic (109.6, p-value < 0.001): The model as a whole is statistically significant, meaning that at least one predictor variable is associated with profit.

 **Significant Predictors:**

 - Production Budget (coef = 1.87, p < 0.001):
 Strong positive correlation.
 For every additional dollar spent on production, profit increases by approximately $1.87 on average.
 This indicates that higher budgets are generally associated with higher profits.

 - Runtime (coef = -313,100, p ≈ 0.011):
 Negative association.
 Longer movies tend to generate lower profit.
 Although significant, the effect size is small compared to budget impacts.

 - Number of Votes (coef = 371.47, p < 0.001): Highly significant positive relationship.
 More audience engagement (via votes) correlates with higher profits.

 Genres with Significant Positive Effects on Profit:

 >Adventure (+$50.39M)